Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The A2 poster could have been more NZ specific.
+Was very eye opening for them to see how big an issue it was globally when they were already quite horrified locally.

 What were the most creative food waste solution suggestions?
-Pickling.
+Smoothies, animal biscuits

 Did the resource encourage new ways of thinking and talking about the value food?